stiang/ec2-purge-snapshots/README.md

         -u, --url URL                    The Amazon EC2 region URL (default is US East 1) --help                       Show this message

+## Known issues
+* If you have many snapshots the script will eventually return the AWS error RequestLimitExceeded.
+Not sure how to fix this, since there is no information given about which limit is exceeded - maybe just add a slight delay between each API call?

 ## Contribute
 Please fork and add pull requests if you would like to improve this package.